Lenddo/python-lenddo/README.md

 using the HMAC-SHA1 signing method.

 ## Installation
-There are no third-party dependencies.
-The only installation step is to drop `lenddo_api_client.py` into a directory in your python path.
+The python Lenddo API client library has no third-party dependencies.
+The only installation step is to drop `lenddo_api_client.py` into a directory in your `PYTHONPATH`.
 The client has been tested with python versions 2.6.x and 2.7.x.

 ## General Usage